dl-solarity/docs/docs/reference/contracts/libs/data-structures/memory/Vector.md

 ) internal pure
 ```

+The function to push new elements (as an array) to the bytes32 vector, amortized O(n)
 ### push

 ```solidity
 function push(Vector.Bytes32Vector memory vector, bytes32 value_) internal pure
 ```

+The function to push a new element to the bytes32 vector, amortized O(1)
 ### pop

 ```solidity
 function pop(Vector.Bytes32Vector memory vector) internal pure
 ```

+The function to pop the last element from the bytes32 vector, O(1)
 ### set

 ```solidity